Aetherinox/csf-firewall/docs/docs/install/webui.md

 ### Step 3: Access Web UI

-Now, access the CSF interface in your browser with the specified port.
-For this tutorial; we used 1025 port and accessed the CSF admin panel by opening our browser and going to:
+Access the CSF interface in your browser with the specified IP and port.
+For these docs; we used port `1025`.

 ```shell
 http://127.0.0.1:1025